What is a gaming keyboard?

 The brand name plays a big role – as does your budget:

-Major international brands like Logitech and Cherry offer premium products, but often at a higher price.
+Major international brands like Logitech or Cherry offer premium products, but often at a higher price.
 AKKO, one of the leading brands from China, offers magnetic keyboards with excellent value for money – including features such as:

 - Hot-swappable switches